The Hunchback of Notre Dame (1939 film): Censorship

 The characters of Claude Frollo and Jehan Frollo are changed from the novel, as was done in the 1923 film.
 Such changes were made because the filmmakers were concerned that portraying the priest as a villain would violate the policy of the Hays Production Code.
-In the novel, Claude is depicted as the villainous and 36-year-old Archdeacon of Notre Dame; in the film, he is the good character and much older in age.
-His younger brother, Jehan, is a teenage and drunken student as well as a juvenile delinquent in the novel; in the film, he is a middle-aged villain who is also Paris' chief justice and a close advisor to King Louis XI.
+In the novel, Claude is depicted as the villainous 36-year-old Archdeacon of Notre Dame; in the film, he is a good character and much older.
+His younger brother, Jehan, is a teenage, drunken student, as well as a juvenile delinquent, in the novel; in the film, he is the middle-aged villain who is also Paris' chief justice and a close advisor to King Louis XI.

-Award nominations

-The film was nominated for two Academy Awards: